mono/Embeddinator-4000/docs/getting-started-objc-ios.md

 # Getting started with iOS

-This is the getting started page for iOS.

-*Working for tvOS or watchOS is very similar to iOS.
-You should start with the iOS instructions and then apply them to your platform of choice.*

 ## Requirements

 In addition to the requirements from our [Getting started with Objective-C](getting-started-objective-c.md) guide you'll also need: